Anyone can sing these ancient melodies, with just a little practice.

 Step 1: Identify your vocal range

-If you’re new to singing and you’re not sure what your capabilities are, there is a quick video on Youtube that can help you figure it out.
+If you’re new to singing and you’re not sure what your capabilities are, that can help you figure it out.
 The video will play the notes of a scale and ask you to sing along.
 Write down the highest and lowest notes that you feel comfortable singing, and at the end of the video it will tell you where your voice fits in to the standard voice parts: Bass, Baritone, Tenor, Alto, Mezzo Soprano, or Soprano.

 It is important to know which voice part you sing so you know which vocal line is yours.
 A light, flexible Mezzo Soprano would be wasted on the low, repeating Bass notes and a Tenor can’t quite hit the high notes of a true Soprano.